transcendence12/angular-quiz-app/README.md

 # QuizApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+Currently, I use [Angular CLI](https://github.com/angular/angular-cli) version 19, the same with PrimeNg for styling.

 ## Run the project
 To run the project, dependencies must first be installed: `npm install`.